 For workplace learning to be effective, the knowledge must be related to the business.
 Additionally, individuals in the business should be working together to achieve the culture.
 Shared learning enables companies to increase their staff quicker and solve problems more efficiently.

 Practical ways to create a culture of workplace learning:

 Instilling a workplace learning culture in your organisation won’t happen overnight.
 There are, however, so actionable steps your business can take to help you get there:

 1 – Lead by example

 Leaders at all levels of an organisation are in an influential position.
-Ensuring you are invested in your own learning and development reinforces a learning culture.
-This can be achieved by setting your own learning goals, talking about training you’ve taken, being willing and open to corrections and feedback, and reflecting on mistakes made.
+Ensure you invest in your own learning and development because it reinforces a learning culture.
+You can achieve this by setting your own learning goals, talk about training you’ve taken, be willing and open to corrections and feedback, and reflect on mistakes made.

 2 – Set an early expectation

 Discuss your organisation’s learning culture during the recruitment process.
 Make it part of the onboarding process, workplace induction, and probationary review.